 Anyway, it was good to catch up with friends.
 Sadly, I thought it best to leave the next day rather than trying to make a weekend of it.
 I missed breakfast as it takes me ages to put my face on, but that just goes with the territory.
 Despite the excesses I managed to fit into my skinny jeans for the journey home.
 (Actually, it being Nottingham and St Patrick’s Day I should’ve worn green tights to blend in!)
 Here’s a mystery, though.
 I took a case and a bag to Nottingham, but came back with everything fitting in just the case.
 Weird!
 But hey, weird is what we like.

-Thanks to fabulous Sam and lovely Maddy for organising, Maria and Debbie for being welcoming, inspiring Em for being sweet and still young, Tiff, Mrs Tiff, Gayna and Joanne for being brilliant friends and all the other girls who make it a good evening, and to staff at the New Gables, New Foresters, Oceana and NG1 for being welcoming.
+Thanks to fabulous Sam and lovely Maddy for organising, Maria and Debbie for being welcoming, Tiff, Mrs Tiff, Gayna and Joanne for being brilliant friends and all the other girls who make it a good evening, and to staff at the New Gables, New Foresters, Oceana and NG1 for being welcoming.